 Protecting the environment.

 The District was created in 1961 by the Florida Legislature to protect the water resources of the region.
-The District includes roughly 10,000 square miles in all or part of 16 counties in west-central Florida that are home to a population of 4.7 million people.
+The District includes roughly 10,000 square miles in all or part of 16 counties in west-central Florida that were home to a population of more than 5.5 million people in 2021 (BEBR, 2022).
 The boundaries of the District extend north into Levy County, south into Charlotte County and inland into Polk and Highlands counties.

 The region’s lands and waters are forever linked by Florida’s natural water cycles.
 Therefore, one of the main ways the District carries out its mission of balancing water needs and protecting the environment is by obtaining conservation lands around lakes, rivers, wetlands and estuaries.
 These lands serve as a natural buffer that filters out pollution from runoff before it reaches the nearest body of water.
 The District also buys lands to preserve and restore native Florida ecosystems that provide water resources benefits and water storage during hurricanes and other major storm events.
 The District’s acquisition program has primarily been funded through state programs such as Save Our Rivers, Preservation 2000 and Florida Forever.